PriyanshuSingh/CGPaint/README.md

 # CGPaint
-Simple paint program written in openGL 4.1 and Qt 5.5
+Simple paint program written in openGL 4.1 and Qt 5.5.
+No Qt Paint classes are used, all the rendering part is done through  OpenGL.

 ###Screenshots: